 - More than 200 assignments in a year.

-- Empaneled with Banks & Financial Institutions as “Insolvency Professional
+- Empaneled with Banks & Financial Institutions as an “Insolvency Professional

-- We were a team of professionals who were CA, CMA, CS, Insolvency Professionals & Registered Valuer having rich experience and expert knowledge at our disposal.
+- We were a team of professionals who were CA, CMA, CS, Insolvency Professionals & Registered Valuers having rich experience and expert knowledge at our disposal.